Imagine this for a second, your alarm woke you up as usual. You did your regular prep routine.

 Losing Your Job

 We all know that this fact is beyond our control.
-This should help us be mentally prepared in pooling our emergency fund and in looking for alternative sources of income as well.
+This should help us be mentally prepared to pool our emergency funds and look for alternative sources of income as well.

 You or a Family Member Suddenly Gets Ill and it won’t be covered by your HMO

-Some HMO does not cover 100% of your hospital bills.
+Some HMOs do not cover 100% of your hospital bills.
 The coverage depends on the health plan that your employer bought for you.

 A lot of times, HMO companies do not cover pre-existing illnesses as well.
 During this time, it would be best if you have a safe amount of money in your bank account that you can use to pay your hospital bills.